onomyprotocol/ochain/docs/migration/cosmoshub-3.md

 Upgrade coordination and support for validators will be available on the #validators-verified channel of the [Cosmos Discord](https://discord.gg/vcExX9T).

 The network upgrade can take the following potential pathways:
-1. Happy path: Validator successfully migrates the cosmoshub-3 genesis file to a cosmoshub-4 genesis file, and the validator can successfully start Gaia v4 with the cosmoshub-4 genesis within 1-2 hours of the scheduled upgrade.
+1. Happy path: Validator successfully migrates the cosmoshub-3 genesis file to a cosmoshub-4 genesis file, and the validator can successfully start Ochain v4 with the cosmoshub-4 genesis within 1-2 hours of the scheduled upgrade.
-1. Not-so-happy path: Validators have trouble migrating the cosmoshub-3 genesis to a cosmoshub-4 genesis, but can obtain the genesis file from the Cosmos mainnet github repo and can successfully start Gaia v4 within 1-2 hours of the scheduled upgrade.
+1. Not-so-happy path: Validators have trouble migrating the cosmoshub-3 genesis to a cosmoshub-4 genesis, but can obtain the genesis file from the Cosmos mainnet github repo and can successfully start Ochain v4 within 1-2 hours of the scheduled upgrade.
 1. Abort path: In the rare event that the team becomes aware of critical issues, which result in an unsuccessful migration within a few hours, the upgrade will be announced as aborted on the #validators-verified channel of [Discord](https://discord.gg/vcExX9T), and validators will need to resume running cosmoshub-3 network without any updates or changes.
    A new governance proposal for the upgrade will need to be issued and voted on by the community.